nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) :fire: Get go module libyear, number of releases, version delta with [go-libyear](https://github.com/nieomylnieja/go-libyear)

-[libyear](https://libyear.com) is asimple measure of software dependency freshness.
+[libyear](https://libyear.com) is a simple measure of software dependency freshness.
 It is a single number telling you how up-to-date your dependencies are.
 For example Rails 5.0.0 (June 2016) is 1 libyear behind 5.1.2 (June 2017).
 This tool can also compute number of releases, and version number delta. — [@nieomylnieja](https://github.com/nieomylnieja)

 ```